CatMMachado/rest-apis/Tutorial/ControllerBasedRestApis.md

 1. To configure and register Swagger in your application:

 - Add the contents of `SwaggerServiceExtension.AddCustomSwagger()` to your repository
-- Integrate these exensions into your application as shown in section `API Specification Setup` of `Program.cs`
+- Integrate these extensions into your application as shown in section `API Specification Setup` of `Program.cs`

 2. To develop and test the API documentation, enable Swagger and he Swagger UI in the development environment, as shown in section `Configure Middleware` of `Program.cs`.
 In this secttion you can see that an URL is being defined to show the API specification files, both in yaml and json format.